Configuring schema checks

 Here's an example of running

-rover graph check docs-example-graph@current \# Path to schema file--schema ./schema.graphql# Check the schema against operations that have run in the last 5 days--validation-period="5 days" \# Only check against operations that have run at least 5 times during the 5-day duration--query-count-threshold=5 \# Only check against operations that account for at least 3% of total operation volume--query-percentage-threshold=3
+rover subgraph check docs-example-graph@current \# Path to schema file--schema ./schema.graphql# Name of subgraph with schema updates--name products# Check the schema against operations that have run in the last 5 days--validation-period="5 days" \# Only check against operations that have run at least 5 times during the 5-day duration--query-count-threshold=5 \# Only check against operations that account for at least 3% of total operation volume--query-percentage-threshold=3

 To request other filtering or threshold mechanisms, please get in touch with us on the Rover repository.

 You might want to check schema changes against multiple environments, such as production, staging, and beta.
 Each of these environments might have a slightly different schema to support features that are experimental or in active development.
-In Apollo Studio, these schemas are represented as variants of a single graph.
+In GraphOS, these schemas are represented as variants of a single graph.

 You specify which variant you want to check against in the graph ref you provide to